t-mullen/hyperhost/README.md

 app.listen();
 ```

-You can then interact with this server via any website hosted in HyperHost by defining the HyperRequest class.
+You can interact with this server via any website hosted in HyperHost by defining the HyperRequest class in any client-side script.
 ```
 //This script enables us to make requests to the virtual backend var HyperRequest = function () {